dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeRegisteredCommand()`

-Check that the specified command was not registered by the service provider:
+Assert that the given command is not registered:

 ```php
 $this->dontSeeRegisteredCommand('foobarbaz');